 Simple and effective, but it can be a pain to keep changing weights.
 If you’re going to be changing weights often, you’re going to be doing a LOT of twisting on and off of those weights.
 While they’re cheaper, these weights are best used for when you’re not going to be swapping the kg around too often.

-Designed to make the process of changing weights much faster, so you can shift through sets and different exercises in seconds, selectorised dumbbells are getting much more popular.
+Designed to make the process of changing weights much faster, so you can shift through sets and different exercises in seconds, selectorised dumbbells are becoming much more popular.
+The speed you can jump between different weights makes them one of the best adjustable dumbbells if you’re a fan of online classes.

 Rather than holding a set of plates on with screw fixings, most selectorised dumbbells have simpler drop-in weight systems that can be locked in one movement, so you can change the total weight incredibly quickly.